robwillup/mithrandir/docs/Professional Planning/Roadmap of Study.md

 # Roadmap of Study

-IT subjects to specialize in and become an expert:
+IT subjects to study, specialize in and become an expert:

 ## Areas

+* Computer Science
 * IoT >> Embedded Software Development
 * Backend Software Development
 * Cloud computing